 Squatting is the act of occupying an unoccupied space without owning it or having permission to use it.
 It occurs around the world and is mostly connected to poverty and homelessness, where people without alternatives build settlements on unoccupied land, which over time often develop into shanty towns and slums.
 In 2003, the United Nations estimated that globally more than 1 billion people were living in squats and slums, projecting this number to increase up to 1.5 billion by 2020.51 For most of these people, squatting is a tactic to survive.

 In the Global North the term usually means something different.
 Here, squatting is mostly residential, meaning that it involves the occupation of vacant buildings in the city.
-While it's a response to the various inequalities in housing here, and as a tactic still presents the only alternative to homelessness for many (for example: undocumented) people, it also often has an activist dimension.
+While it's a response to the various inequalities in housing here, and as a tactic still presents the only alternative to homelessness for many (undocumented) people, it also often has an activist dimension.
 In their eponymous 2019 book,52 the collective Architecture of Appropriation conceptualizes squatting not only as a social movement and historical phenomenon but as a kind of spatial activism.

 In the Netherlands, squatting developed into a politically motivated movement after World War 2, but it wasn't until 1971 that squatters acquired legal protection,53 and squatting became institutionalized.
-By 1980 there were weekly squatting information hours (Kraakspreekuren) in every Dutch city, where squatters would give free advice to whomever was interested, and the action itself was protocolized in the form of freely available manuals, including the interaction with the authorities and police.
-In the book, Architecture of Appropriation suggest that since its beginnings, the squatting movement has had a decidedly open source character.
+By 1980 there were weekly squatting information hours (Kraakspreekuren) in every Dutch city, where squatters would give free advice to whomever was interested, and the action itself was protocolized in the form of freely available manuals - interaction with the authorities and police included.
+The book Architecture of Appropriation suggests that since its beginnings, the squatting movement has had a decidedly open source character.

 In 2010, around the time the internet became a cloud, squatting became a criminal offense in the Netherlands.54 In the following two years more than 330 squats were evicted in Amsterdam alone.55 In its prime, this network of squatted places had